This Peddars Way Blog follows me on my 4 day walk from Knettishall Heath near Thetford to the end at Holme-next-the-Sea on the North Norfolk coast.

 It takes me through pine forests and woodland, heathland and open countryside, tarmacked roads and wide grassy tracks and only four villages to finally reach the complete contrast in landscape of a sandy beach and the Holme Dunes Nature Reserve.
 It's a wonderful historic and peaceful countryside trail.

 The start of the Peddars Way was certainly no fan fair.
 There’s a small car park and the good old trusty National Trail signs, you wouldn’t know you were about to walk one of the 15 National Trails in the UK.
-However, it was a lovely sunny day so I was prepared to put all my prejudices aside and take in everything around me as I began the walk.

 The signage was excellent, telling me that I had 46 miles to the end of the trail at Holme-next-the-Sea, or I could go on the Angles Way and reach Great Yarmouth in 77 miles.
 That I would leave to another day!